How to Contact Your Representative About USAID & Foreign Aid Cuts

 Connect it to U.S. interests if relevant

-USAID programs support disease prevention that protects Americans from global health threats, counter extremism, and advance U.S. strategic interests.
-Framing foreign aid in terms of national interest can be effective with offices that are skeptical of humanitarian arguments.
+USAID programs support disease prevention, counter extremism, and advance U.S. strategic interests.
+Framing foreign aid in terms of national interest can be effective.

 4